 - Contract Extension Revenue – Revenue gained from contract extensions

-Expanding the number of relationships within an account involves breaking into other divisions and gaining introductions to other stakeholders.
+Expanding the number of relationships within a key account involves breaking into other divisions and gaining introductions to other stakeholders.

 The silver lining of uncertain economic times is they make your customers less likely to seek out new vendors (unless they have a problem) and streamline relationships with existing vendors.
 Take advantage of this by understanding who you know and don’t know in your accounts.